apryakhin/legion.stanford.edu/publications.md

 configurations for Lux applications.
 Experiments show that Lux achieves up to 20&times; speedup over state-of-the-art shared memory systems and up to two orders of magnitude speedup over distributed systems.

+<a name="trace2018"></a>__Dynamic Tracing: Memoization of Task Graphs for Dynamic Task-Based Runtimes__ [PDF](/pdfs/trace2018.pdf) <br/>
+_Wonchan Lee, Elliott Slaughter, Michael Bauer, Sean Treichler, Todd Warszawski, Michael Garland and Alex Aiken_ <br/>
+In the International Conference on Supercomputing ([SC 2018](https://sc18.supercomputing.org/presentation/?id=pap490&sess=sess183)) <br/>
+__Abstract:__ Many recent programming systems for both supercomputing and data center workloads generate task graphs to express computations that run on parallel and distributed machines.
+Due to the overhead associated with constructing these graphs the dependence analysis that generates them is often statically computed and memoized, and the resulting graph executed repeatedly at runtime.
+However, many applications require a dynamic dependence analysis due to data dependent behavior, but there are new challenges in capturing and re-executing task graphs at runtime.
+In this work, we introduce dynamic tracing, a technique to capture a dynamic dependence analysis of a trace that generates a task graph, and replay it.
+We show that an implementation of dynamic tracing improves strong scaling by an average of 4.9X and up to 7.0X on a suite of already optimized benchmarks.

+<a name="dep2018"></a>__Correctness of Dynamic Dependence Analysis for Implicitly Parallel Tasking Systems__ [PDF](/pdfs/dep2018.pdf) <br/>
+_Wonchan Lee, George Stelle, Patrick McCormick and Alex Aiken_ <br/>
+In the International Workshop on Software Correctness for HPC Applications ([Correctness 2018](https://correctness-workshop.github.io/2018/)) <br/>
+__Abstract:__ In this paper, we rigorously verify the correctness of dynamic dependence analysis, a key algorithm for parallelizing programs in implicitly parallel tasking systems.
+A dynamic dependence analysis of a program results in a task graph, a DAG of tasks constraining the order of task execution.
+Because a program is automatically parallelized based on its task graph, the analysis algorithm must generate a graph with all the dependencies that are necessary to preserve the program's original semantics for any non-deterministic parallel execution of tasks.
+However, this correctness is not straightforward to verify as implicitly parallel tasking systems often use an optimized dependence analysis algorithm.
+To study the correctness of dynamic dependence analysis in a realistic setting, we design a model algorithm that captures the essence of realistic analysis algorithms.
+We prove that this algorithm constructs task graphs that soundly and completely express correct parallel executions of programs.
+We also show that the generated task graph is the most succinct one for a program when the program satisfies certain conditions.

 ## Theses